Orange-OpenSource/ouds-android/docs/topics/overview.md

 The Orange Unified Design System has been implemented in a code library (OUDS Android) that provides:
 - a Jetpack Compose code library
-- a playground app that can be launched to show the tokens, components and modules
+- a demo app that can be launched to show the tokens, components and modules
-- this playground app also shows how to use the lib or style existing components
+- this demo app also shows how to use the lib or style existing components

 Using these resources will allow you to create Orange branded applications faster and will inherit all the work that was done to make sure that all presented codes are fully tested with regard to the brand and the accessibility compliance.